fe-moldark/wesleykent-website/network_tap.markdown

 @reboot sleep 60 && sudo /home/pi/startup.sh >> /home/pi/youHadBetterHaveAGoodReasonForAnError.log 2>&1
 ```
 <br>
-The sleep function is needed for all of the interfaces to be brought online, the USB device to load in, etc. Also, a quick note on the USB device itself - the file system needs to work with linux, so I'd recommend something like ext4, especially for a larger storage capacity.
+The sleep function is needed for all of the interfaces to be brought online, the USB device to load in, etc. Also, a quick note on the USB device itself - the file system needs to work with linux, so I'd recommend something like exfat, especially for a larger storage capacity.
 If you're on Windows I'll typically do this via `cmd > diskpart > list disk > select disk x > clean > create partition primary > format fs=exfat quick`.
 <br>

 ### Scenario 2: Output to a second USB to ethernet adapter